PerseusArkouda/bash-scripts/README.md

 checkforddos - Script to create a graph of incoming connection to help determine if you are under DDOS attacks.

-replacetext - Script to find and replace text on files in current dir and it's subdirs or in specified file.
+replacetext - Script to find and replace text in files in current dir and it's subdirs or in specified file.

 baktool - Backup tool script to get local incremental backups by using rsync.